mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Another benefit is that customers will have more choice in shipping options.
 We currently only offer USPS and DHL because there's added complexity in coordinating with each courier.
 A 3PL provider will already have daily pickups from all the major providers, so it's easy for them to support any major courier.

-Shipping speed might increase slightly, although this is less significant as TinyPilot already ships like 90% of orders within one business day.
+Shipping speed might increase slightly, although this is less significant as TinyPilot already ships 90% of orders within one business day.

 The downside is that a 3PL will inevitably increase complexity.
 Right now, our customer service experience is excellent because when a customer emails us, they're speaking directly to a TinyPilot employee who probably assembled, packed, and shipped their particular device.
 The same employee has the power to check shipping status, cancel orders, and arrange returns.